EdwardBetts/wikichen.is/_posts/writing/2013-12-31-fail-fast-face-forward.md

 1. Relentlessly pursue my passions.

     I consider myself really lucky to have found my passions this year: design, photography, and cooking.
-I treat writing more as a way of life than as a passion, and plus it'll serve to keep me accountable as I pursue my hobbies.
+I treat writing more as a coping mechanism than a passion, and publishing can be a way to highlight some of things I learn along the way.

 1. Read more as a matter of personal principle.